FuelLabs/sway-libs/docs/book/src/reentrancy/index.md

 The Reentrancy Guard Library provides an API to check for and disallow reentrancy on a contract.
 A reentrancy attack happens when a function is externally invoked during its execution, allowing it to be run multiple times in a single transaction.

 The reentrancy check is used to check if a contract ID has been called more than once in the current call stack.

 A reentrancy, or "recursive call" attack can cause some functions to behave in unexpected ways.
 This can be prevented by asserting a contract has not yet been called in the current transaction.
 An example can be found [here](https://swcregistry.io/docs/SWC-107).

 For implementation details on the Reentrancy Guard Library please see the [Sway Libs Docs](https://fuellabs.github.io/sway-libs/master/sway_libs/reentrancy/index.html).

-## Known Issues

-While this can protect against both single-function reentrancy and cross-function reentrancy attacks, it WILL NOT PREVENT a cross-contract reentrancy attack.

 ## Importing the Reentrancy Guard Library